Click here for the UPDATED 2021 list of the most popular shoes and brands.

 But some things still remain the same: Nike absolutely dominates the competition, with 63% of NBA players choosing the Swoosh (72% if you include Jordan brand), while the two most popular shoes are just updates of last year’s favorites, the Nike Hyperdunk X (worn by 40 players as their primary shoe) and the Nike Kobe AD Exodus (worn by 39 players as their primary shoe).

 Our rankings are based on the exhaustive Baller Shoes DB database.
-While many players try different shoes throughout the season (PJ Tucker and Montrezl Harrell are notable exceptions), almost all NBAers use a single one as their primary shoe, and that is how we compute our rankings.
+While some players try different shoes throughout the season (PJ Tucker and Montrezl Harrell are notable examples), almost all NBAers use a single one as their primary shoe, and that is how we compute our rankings.

 At the top of our list, the hightop Hyperdunk X is preferred by some of the league’s dominant big men like Karl-Anthony Towns and Ben Simmons, while the lowtop version is preferred by quicker guys like Bradley Beal and Luka Doncic.
 The Kobe AD is the NBA’s jack-of-all-trades, worn by players at all positions, including Giannis Antetokounmpo, Kyle Kuzma and Clint Capela.

 With the loosening of the color rules, we’ve also seen players spreading their wings and exploring a much wider variety of shoes than before, with the popular shoe list looking much less top-heavy than in years past.
 Following the Hyperdunk and Kobe AD Exodus is the Kobe AD Mid (27 players), a model from last season which is still popular among starters and rotation players like Domantas Sabonis and Joe Ingles.
-Further down the list are popular silhouettes like Kyrie Irving’s Kyrie 4 (at the time of writing, the Kyrie 5 is still picking up steam among players), Paul George’s PG2 and PG2.5 (which most famously exploded on the feet of Duke’s Zion Williamson), Adidas’ top-ranked Pro Bounce 2018 (Ricky Rubio, Eric Gordon, Steven Adams), and Under Armour’s top-ranked HOVR Havoc (Joel Embiid, Josh Jackson).
+Further down the list are popular silhouettes like Kyrie Irving’s Kyrie 4 (at the time of writing, the Kyrie 5 is still picking up steam among players), Paul George’s PG 2 and PG 2.5 (which most famously exploded on the feet of Duke’s Zion Williamson), Adidas’ top-ranked Pro Bounce 2018 (Ricky Rubio, Eric Gordon, Steven Adams), and Under Armour’s top-ranked HOVR Havoc (Joel Embiid and Josh Jackson).

 Just because you have a signature shoe, it doesn’t mean that a lot of your fellow NBAers will actually wear it.
 By far, the most popular signature shoes are from Kobe Bryant, followed by Kyrie Irving, Paul George, Michael Jordan (mostly the Air Jordan 32, 33 as well as retro models), LeBron James (the LeBron and Soldier lines) and Kevin Durant.
 After that, there’s a steep drop-off, and some might be surprised to learn that all-NBA superstars like James Harden (the Harden Vol. 1-3), Steph Curry (the Curry and Curry 3Zero), Russell Westbrook (the Jordan Why Not Zer0) and Chris Paul (the CP3) just don’t get a lot of love from their fellow players.